 This Plan is issued under the authority of section 7 of the Places to Grow Act, 2005.
 It was approved through an Order in Council under that Act to come into effect on May 16, 2019.
+It was most recently amended through an Order in Council under that Act that came into effect on August 28, 2020.
 This Plan replaces the Growth Plan for the Greater Golden Horseshoe, 2017 that took effect on July 1, 2017.

 This Plan applies to the area designated by Ontario Regulation 416/05 as the Greater Golden Horseshoe growth plan area.
-All decisions made on or after May 16, 2019 in respect of the exercise of any authority that affects a planning matter will conform with this Plan, subject to any legislative or regulatory provisions providing otherwise.
+All decisions in respect of the exercise of any authority that affects a planning matter will conform with this Plan, subject to any legislative or regulatory provisions providing otherwise.